anacode/anacode-toolkit/docs/source/intro.rst

 with the library:

 1. Abstraction of HTTP protocol that is used by Anacode Web&Text API.
-Besides, concurrent Anacode API querying is made simple (only relevant for users with paid account).
+Besides, concurrent API querying is made simple.
 2. Conversion of JSON analysis results into flat table structures.
 3. Common aggregation and selection tasks that can be performed on API analysis results, like finding the most discussed concepts or ten best-rated entities
-4. Convenient plotting functions for aggregation results, ready to use in print documents.
+4. Convenient plotting functions for aggregated results, ready to use in print documents.

 The first two features are covered by the module :mod:`anacode.api`; 3. and 4. are covered by :mod:`anacode.agg`.